First of all, are you “in”?

 - When you plug in or connect your phone via Bluetooth to your headphones, you’ll be given a choice to just talk or use them for music.
 Choose the talking mode as it’s optimized for voice (I was incorrectly told initially that it was best to use music mode, which is meant for musicians and singers who attach equipment optimized for music).

 - You’ll notice many people add a circle graphic to their profile picture (I have done that, too, notice the green image) to help you stand out more.
-Yes, there are people that have monetized this with awesome-looking graphics.
+Yes, there are people that have monetized this by offering awesome-looking graphics.

 - Different room types – I’m sure you’ll find many more, but here’s what I’ve discovered so far: